DataDog/integrations-core/fluxcd/README.md

 # Agent Check: fluxcd

 ## Overview

-[Flux](https://fluxcd.io/) is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
+This check monitors [Flux][1] through the Datadog Agent.
+Flux is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
-This check monitors fluxcd through the Datadog Agent.

 ## Setup